NovokshanovE/NovokshanovE/README.md

 I completed my bachelor's degree at Bauman Moscow State Technical University under the CAD Development program.
 I am currently studying at the ITMO Master's degree program "Software for high-load systems".
 I want to develop my own system for designing microservice architecture, i.e. combine the knowledge gained in undergraduate and graduate studies))

-- 👾 I am currently studying microservice development on Go and С++.
+- 👾 I am developing as a backend programmer in Go and C++.
 - 🔭 Looking for jobs and startups
 - 🎸 I listen to rock, metal and epic metal
 <!--